AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 from to the user.
 There are some subtle differences between the two implementations, that will be discussed.
 It is up to the user to select which version they would like to use.
-For simplicity, the function variation will be discussed throughout the rest of this documenation, however all code snippets will also include the macro variation for reference.
+For simplicity, the function variation will be discussed throughout the rest of this documentation, however all code snippets will also include the macro variation for reference.

 A 4D example of the launch function, :cpp:`amrex::ParallelFor`, is given here: